Dassault Mirage 2000N/2000D: Operation Deny Flight and Deliberate Force

 An M88 Recovery Vehicle hoists the body of a crashed French Mirage 2000D aircraft of Nancy – Ochey Air Base during a recovery mission on 27 May 2011.
 The crash occurred in the Bakwa district of Regional Command West in Afghanistan.

 French Mirage 2000s were prominent participants in UN and NATO air operations over the former Yugoslavia.
-On 30 August 1995 one Mirage 2000N-K2 was shot down over Bosnia by a MANPADS heat-seeking 9K38 Igla missile fired by air defence units of Army of Republika Srpska during operation Deliberate Force, prompting efforts to obtain improved defensive systems.
+On 30 August 1995, one Mirage 2000N-K2 was shot down over Bosnia by a MANPADS heat-seeking 9K38 Igla missile fired by air defence units of the Army of Republika Srpska during Operation Deliberate Force, prompting efforts to obtain improved defensive systems.

 Operation Enduring Freedom and ISAF

 AdA Mirage 2000Ds served in the intervention in Afghanistan in 2001–2002, operating in close conjunction with international forces and performing precision attacks with LGBs.

 The French Air Force deployed the Mirage 2000D to Manas Air Base in Kyrgyzstan from 2002 to 2004 to support coalition forces in Afghanistan.
 Then from 2004 to 2007, they stayed at Dushanbe, Tajikistan.

 In summer 2007, after the Rafale fighters have been removed from the theater of operations, 3 French Mirage 2000s were deployed to Afghanistan in support of NATO troops.

 To shorten the response time to support NATO ISAF troops in southern Afghanistan, the aircraft moved to Kandahar International Airport.
 Three Rafale F2 and three Mirage 2000Ds operate from Kandahar in 2008.

 On 24 May 2011, a French Air Force Mirage 2000D crashed 100 kilometers west of Farah.
 Both crew members successfully ejected and were recovered.